-February, the last month of summer is already here!
-Time goes so quickly, especially when you plan around the seasons.
-There is always something to do or prepare for.
+February, the last month of summer is here!
+The late summer vegetable garden is full of goodies to harvest and things to plant and sow.
+Time goes so quickly in the garden, especially when you plan around the seasons.

 Finding ways to preserve your excess fruits and vegetables is one of my favourite things to do (such as these Zucchini, apple and berry

-Some of your leafy greens and herbs will start bolting and going to seed.
-Try your hand at seed saving so you can resow these next season.
-Leave the seeds on the plant to dry out completely before cutting them down and placing them in a brown paper bag.
+If your veggies are bolting and going to seed, try your hand at seed saving so you can resow these next season.
+Leave the seeds on the plant to dry out before cutting them down and placing them in a brown paper bag.

 Herbs like coriander, or greens like silverbeet I let self-seed all over the garden.
 It saves me a job and it's free food!